-Cut through a scenic, wooded section of the park using a mix of Mach III and Spider Web III baskets.
+Cut through a scenic, wooded section of the park using New Discraft Chain Star Pro baskets or Play the shorter layout with a mix of Mach III and Spider Web III baskets.
 Seven holes are open and nearly flat, while the other 17 holes are hilly and in the forest.
-There is an OB paved path on a couple holes, any casual water is not OB.
+There is an OB paved path on a couple holes.
+Any casual water is not OB but, there is an OB pond behind hole ones basket.
+This course offers disc golf for a beginner or a seasoned Pro.
 Remember to bring your own discs!

 Kids and adults alike can enjoy our 9-hole mini golf course!
 Come on up to the gatehouse at the entrance of the Park for your clubs and balls only for $3!
 You're welcome to play as many rounds as you and your kids can handle!
 Upon return of your clubs, get $1 back per person!